Zhekai-Li/Zhekai-Li.github.io/index.md

 body {
     min-width: 1024px;
     min-height: 600px;
-    user-select: none; /* Don't select the text while dragging the page with the mouse */ }
+    user-select: text; /* Don't select the text while dragging the page with the mouse */ }

 #main {